rehierl/node-tree-outliner/readme.md

 **upload-log**

+* 2018-02-04
-* 2018-01-31 - commit 19abbd2 - first/initial upload
+* 2018-01-31 - commit 19abbd2 - first public upload

 **PRELIMINARY LICENSE**

-* Free for science and discussions.
+$1 Free for science and discussions.

+* Including free bare-bone, proof-of-concept implementations.

-* Non-free (i.e without license) for anything else.
+$2 Non-free (i.e unlicensed) for anything else.

+* Including commercial purposes of any sorts.
+* Including software patents, trademarks, etc.

+$3 General goal

+The ultimate goal is to end up with a royalty-free, free-for-all design.
+Any use that is in conflict with this general goal is prohibited.